CatalinCaldararu/selenium-upload-txt-articles-to-wordpress/README.md

-# Wordpress Post Creator using Selenium UI Automation
+# Wordpress Post Creator from TXT using Selenium UI Automation

 ## Description:
 Script to easily upload multiple Txt files as articles to your Wordpress Blog.